 - Description of interconnectivity with other registry systems;

 - Synchronization scheme (e.g., hot standby, cold standby).

-Ferrero has partnered with Neustar, Inc, an experienced TLD registry operator, for the operation of the .Ferrero Registry.
-Ferrero is confident that the plan in place for the operation of a robust and reliable Shared Registration System (SRS) as currently provided by Neustar will satisfy the criterion established by ICANN.
+TWC has partnered with NeuStar, Inc (ʺNeustarʺ), an experienced TLD registry operator, for the operation of the .weatherchannel Registry.
+The applicant is confident that the plan in place for the operation of a robust and reliable Shared Registration System (SRS) as currently provided by Neustar will satisfy the criterion established by ICANN.

 The following describes a detailed plan for a robust and reliable SRS that meets all ICANN requirements including compliance with Specifications 6 and 10.

 24.2 The Plan for Operation of a Robust and Reliable SRS